geronimi73/reimei/README.md

 Training and inference code for reimei, a diffusion model for image generation.

-Utilizing deferred masking, the Deep Compression AutoEncoder (DC-AE), Moe-MMDiT blocks from SD3/Flux, Siglip and ModernBERT text encoders
+Utilizing deferred masking, the Deep Compression AutoEncoder (DC-AE), Moe-MMDiT blocks from SD3/Flux, Siglip text encoder

 To run training